Ming06-22/ML/README.md

 RNN: use USD and NT exchange to do predictinos.
 Use every seven days to predict the eighth day's result to train the model.

 cifar10_CNN: use dowload data to train CNN

+jieba: display the use of jieba and wordcloud module

+stock_RNN: use RNN to do prediction on stock